alikhan202837/github-sis7/README.md

 # Github-sis7
 Hi!
-This is my new repository for SIS7 in Open source discipline.
+This is my new repository for SIS7 in Open source discipline, including issues and pull requests.